mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 &#8679; | shift (either left or right) | | &#9099; | escape

 ## Download
 At the time this post was written the latest release of XQuartz is version 2.7.11.
-It will work on Mac OS X Snow Leopard (version 10.6.3) or later, up to and including macOS Catalina (version 10.15.x).
+It will work on Mac OS X Snow Leopard (version 10.6.x) or later, up to and including OS X Mountain Lion (version 10.8.x).

-Download XQuartz using the following link: [XQuartz v2.7.11 (ca. 75.9 MB)](https://dl.bintray.com/xquartz/downloads/XQuartz-2.7.11.dmg)
+Download XQuartz using the following link: [{{< icon name="download" pack="fas" >}} XQuartz v2.7.11 (ca. 75.9 MB)](https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.7.11/XQuartz-2.7.11.dmg)

+For OS X Mavericks (version 10.9.x) or later, up to and including macOS Big Sur (version 11.x) version 2.8.0 should be used.

+Download XQuartz using the following link: [{{< icon name="download" pack="fas" >}} XQuartz v2.8.0 RC3 (ca. 102 MB)](https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.8.0_rc3/XQuartz-2.8.0_rc3.dmg)

+Version 2.8.0 RC3 is the third release candidate, which means XQuartz is approaching its final version.
+Users of this version are recommended to update as soon as new releases become available!

 {{% callout warning %}}
-XQuartz v2.7.11 is compatible with Mac OS X Snow Leopard (version 10.6.3) or later, up to and including macOS Catalina (version 10.15.x).
-When your apple device runs macOS Big Sur (version 11.x) the provided version may not work well.

-macOS Big Sur (version 11.x) users are recommended to install the beta release of XQuartz and update as soon as new releases become available.
-Download: [XQuartz v2.8.0 Beta3](https://dl.bintray.com/xquartz/downloads/XQuartz-2.8.0_beta3.dmg)
+Make sure you download and install the correct version!

+To see which version of macOS is installed on your mac, click on {{< icon name="apple" pack="fab" >}} in the menu bar and select ‘About This Mac’.
 {{% /callout %}}

 ## XQuartz Installation